What is your shipping schedule?

 They don't need to be refrigerated unless you plan on using them for more than two weeks.
 They are best kept at room temperature.
-If you want them to go dormant keep them at 55F which is warmer than a refrigerator.
+If you want them to go dormant keep them at 60F which is warmer than a refrigerator.
 Typically a wine cooler will be this temperature.

 How do I remove the larvae from their substrate?

 The best way to sift the larvae is with a Sifters.
-You can also rinse the ones you need but just be sure to dry them off as they can scale anything when wet :O
+You can also rinse the ones you need but just be sure to dry them off as they can scale anything when wet!

 Do I have to calcium dust the larvae?